-Karnataka crisis: Delay in accepting resignations a ploy to get us disqualified, rebel MLAs tell SC
+Karnataka crisis: It is irrelevant to question motive for resigning, rebel MLAs tell Supreme Court

 Ten legislators moved the court last week after the speaker refused to accept some resignations.
 Five more rebel Congress MLAs filed a petition on July 13.

-Lawyer Mukul Rohatgi on Tuesday told the Supreme Court that the Karnataka government was planning to disqualify 15 rebel MLAs who have moved the top court against Speaker KR Ramesh Kumar’s delay in accepting their resignations by issuing them a whip during Thursday’s trust vote in the state Assembly, Live Law reported.
+Lawyer Mukul Rohatgi on Tuesday told the Supreme Court that the ruling coalition in Karnataka was planning to get 15 rebel MLAs disqualified by issuing them a whip during Thursday’s trust vote in the state Assembly, Live Law reported.
+The legislators have moved the top court against Speaker KR Ramesh Kumar’s delay in accepting their resignations.
+“The fallacy of their argument is that it is based on my [the MLAs’] motive to resign, which is completely irrelevant,” he said.

-Sixteen MLAs of the Congress and Janata Dal (Secular) have submitted their resignations since July 1, plunging the state into a political crisis.
-The two parties have argued that the legislators resigned to avoid disqualification proceedings.
+Sixteen MLAs of the Congress and the Janata Dal (Secular) have submitted their resignations since July 1, plunging the state into a political crisis.
+The two parties have argued that the legislators stepped down to avoid disqualification proceedings.

 Rohatgi said one of the legislators who received a disqualification notice – Umesh Jadhav – had resigned on March 20, Live Law reported.
 “The speaker had accepted his resignation,” he added.
 “Therefore, speaker himself has in past accepted resignations from MLAs facing disqualification notice.”

 Rohatgi said he was not arguing for quashing disqualification proceedings.
 “Disqualification can go on,” he added.
-“I am saying ‘I don’t want to be an MLA, I do not want to defect, I want to go back to public and do whatever I want to do’.”
+“I am saying ‘I don’t want to be an MLA, I do not want to defect, I want to go back to public and do whatever I want to do’.

 The lawyer questioned the grounds for disqualification.
 “That is why it has been pending for so long,” he added.
 “And my case is even if there are disqualification proceedings, that cannot be a bar for resignation.
 This is nothing but an attempt to stutter the resignations.”